- What is the civil partner visa?

 - Researchers under hosting agreement or with a Critical Skills Employment Permit

-What are the required documents to include in the visa application?
+What are the required documents to include in this visa application?

-- Completed Application Form, signed and dated (by you and Irish National)
+- Completed Application Form, signed and dated (by you, the American citizen and the Irish National)

 - Your original passport(s) and birth certificate

-- Your Irish spouse’s/civil partner’s original passport and birth certificate (Passport Cards are not acceptable)
+- Your Irish spouse/civil partner’s original passport and birth certificate (Passport Cards are not acceptable)

 - Divorce papers from the applicant and/or spouse (if applicable)